xarmar/xarmar/README.md

 <h4> About:</h4>
 <p>Hi, I'm Xavier, a Computer Science student and aspiring Full-Stack Developer based in Lisbon.
 I'm passionate about programming and how technology can be used to build a better future.
-My latest projects are pinned in repositories below.</p>
+My latest projects are pinned in the repositories below.</p>

 - 🌱 I’m currently learning [**Full-Stack Javascript.**](https://www.theodinproject.com/paths/full-stack-javascript)